 The program admits a small number of exceptionally well-qualified individuals each year.
 A distinguished undergraduate record is expected, but candidates need not hold a degree in psychology or sociology.
 Some college work in statistics or mathematics is highly advisable.
 Candidates with some work experience in organizations are preferred.
 Successful candidates have exemplary GRE General Test or GMAT scores.

 Adequate command of spoken and written English is required for admission.
 Non-native English speakers must take the TOEFL, unless they have obtained the equivalent of a US Bachelor degree from an institution at which English is the language of instruction.
 The committee prefers scores of at least 100 on the Internet based test (IBT) of the TOEFL.

-Further information about the program is available on the Harvard Business School Website.
-Applications for admission may be obtained from the Graduate School of Arts and Sciences Admissions Office or completed online.
+Further information about the program is available on the Harvard Business School website.
+Online applications are available on the Graduate School of Arts and Sciences website.
 Questions regarding the program should be directed to:

 Harvard Business School

 Doctoral Programs Office